-- (29) to carry out the functions of the Council under the Road Traffic Regulation Act 1984 in respect of:- - the consideration of comments received during the promotion of Traffic Regulation and Parking Places Orders, and arranging for the order to be made in the following circumstances. - (a) where no objections are received; or - (b) where any objections received are subsequently withdrawn; and - (c) where the Head of InfrastructureTechnical and Property Services in consultation with the Service Leader - Legal and DemocraticHead of Legal and Democratic Services and the Area Commander, Police Scotland considers any change to the proposed terms of the order arising in consequence of observations raised to be non-controversial.
+- (29) to carry out the functions of the Council under the Road Traffic Regulation Act 1984 in respect of:- - the consideration of comments received during the promotion of Traffic Regulation and Parking Places Orders, and arranging for the order to be made in the following circumstances. - (a) where no objections are received; or - (b) where any objections received are subsequently withdrawn; and - (c) where the DirectorHead of Infrastructure in consultation with the Director of Legal Service Leader - Legal and Democratic Services and the Area Commander, Police Scotland considers any change to the proposed terms of the order arising in consequence of observations raised to be non-controversial.